mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 bigimg: /img/saltnet.jpg
 ---

 In the [previous post](https://mirceaulinic.net/2016-11-17-network-orchestration-with-salt-and-napalm/) we have been introduced to the very basic command syntax and features.
 As previously said, Salt is much more than a configuration management system - it is a [data-drivern software](https://docs.saltstack.com/en/latest/topics/) built on a dynamic communication bus.
-Given the number of possibilites provided (now also for network devices), this post will be entirely dedicated configuration management.
+Given the number of possibilites provided (now also for network devices), this post will be entirely dedicated to configuration management.

 # Configuration management